cr0m/download.jpg/README.md

-# Directory Monitor & JPG Renamer
+# Default filename 'download.jpg' Renamer

 ## Description
 This Python application provides a simple graphical user interface (GUI) to monitor a selected directory for the addition of a file named `download.jpg`.
 When detected, it automatically renames this file using a timestamp and a random 16-bit hexadecimal number, ensuring uniqueness.